A black box method for solving the complex exponentials approximation problem: Properties of the Maximum Likelihood Estimator

-Moreover, because of the connection between ML estimation and complex exponential interpolation, many approximate ML algorithms are based on complex exponential interpolation of the data.
-The main advantages over the exact MLE algorithms are that no initialization must be provided and the computation is faster.
-The best of them include some sort of noise filtering in order to increase the SNR ratio.
-Cadzow method \cite{cad} and GPOF \cite{hs0} are examples of this approach.
-We give here a short summary of GPOF method because it is used in the proposed estimation procedure described in Section 2 and it will be used for comparisons in Section 3.
 Assuming that the data $\ua$ are noisy and that we know the true number $p$ of complex exponentials, the aim of GPOF is to estimate the non linear parameters $\xi_j,\;j=1,\dots,p$ by solving a filtered generalized eigenvalue problem.
-When the data are noiseless we know that we can retrieve $\uxi$ by solving the complex exponential interpolation problem based on a square pencil of order $p\times p$ i.e. $n=2p$ data are enough.
-If we use $n>2p$ data and use a square pencil of order $n/2\times n/2$ the conditions $detU_0\ne 0, detU_1\ne 0$ to solve the problem and to get a unique solution are no longer satisfied because $rank(U_0)=rank(U_1)=p<n/2$.
-When noise is present it make sense to assume that $n/2-p$ terms of the model represents the noise.
-Therefore we can solve the complex exponential interpolation problem of order $n/2$ and then discard the $n/2-p$ terms associated e.g. with the lowest absolute values $|c_j|$ of the weights.
-As an alternative we can first filter-out the noise from the pencil and then solve a complex exponential interpolation problem of order $p$.
+When the data are noiseless we know that we can retrieve $\uxi$ by solving the CEIP based on a square pencil of order $p\times p$ i.e. $n=2p$ data are enough.
+If we use $n>2p$ data and use a square pencil of order $n/2\times n/2$ the conditions $\det U_0\ne 0, \det U_1\ne 0$ to solve the problem and to get a unique solution are no longer satisfied because $\mbox{rank}(U_0)=\mbox{rank}(U_1)=p<n/2$.
+When noise is present it makes sense to assume that $n/2-p$ terms of the model represent the noise.
+Therefore we can solve the CEIP of order $n/2$ and then discard the $n/2-p$ terms associated e.g. with the lowest absolute values $|c_j|$ of the weights.
+As an alternative we can first filter-out the noise from the pencil and then solve a CEIP of order $p$.
 More generally we can assume that the model is made up of $l$ terms, $l-p$ of them representing the noise, with $p\le l \le n-p$, i.e. $\ua=V(\uzet)\ugat$ where $V(\uzet)\in\C^{(n-l)\times l}$ is the Vandermonde matrix based on $\uzet_j,\;j=1,\dots,l$.
 We notice that the larger $l$ the smaller the number of equations $n-l$ that we can form with $n$ observations.
 By choosing $l$ we can control how accurately to represent the noise and hence the signal, but the price to pay is on the number of constraints that can be considered.
-We can then consider a rectangular pencil $U_1-zU_0$ with \be U_0=\tilde{V}_1(\uzet)C\tilde{V}_2(\uzet)^T,\;\; U_1=\tilde{V}_1(\uzet)CZ\tilde{V}_2(\uzet)^T\ee where $\tilde{V}_1(\uzet)\in\C^{(n-l)\times l}, \tilde{V}_2(\uzet)\in\C^{l\times l}$ are the Vandermonde matrices based on $\uzet_j,j=1,\dots,l$ and \be C=diag\{\tilde{\gamma}_1,\dots,\tilde{\gamma}_{l}\} \mbox{ and } Z=diag\{\tilde{\zeta}_1,\dots,\tilde{\zeta}_{l}\}\ee and therefore $U_1 \tilde{V}_2(\uzet)^{\ddagger}=U_0 \tilde{V}_2(\uzet)^{\ddagger} Z$ where $X^\ddagger=(X^\dagger)^T=(X^T)^\dagger$ and $X^\dagger$ denotes the generalized inverse of $X$.
-Therefore $\uzet$ are the generalized eigenvalues of the rectangular pencil $U_1-zU_0$.
-We want now to compute the signal related generalized eigenvalues by solving an eigenvalue problem of order $p$.
-To this aim let us define the data matrix from which we can retrieve $U_0, U_1$ by where $\ue_j$ is the $j-$th column of the identity matrix $I_{l+1}$.
-Let us consider then its singular value decomposition $U=PDQ,\;P\in \C^{(n-l) \times (n-l)},\;D\in \C^{(n-l) \times (l+1)},\;Q\in \C^{(l+1) \times (l+1)}$.
-In the noiseless case $rank(U)=p$ therefore the last $n-l-p$ elements on the diagonal of $D$ are zero and $U=P^FD^FQ^F$ where $D^F\in \C^{p \times p}$ is obtained from $D$ by dropping the last $n-l-p$ rows or columns, $P^F\in \C^{(n-l) \times p}$ is obtained from $P$ by dropping the last $n-l-p$ columns and $Q^F\in \C^{p \times (l+1)}$ is obtained from $Q$ by dropping the last $n-l-p$ rows.
-In the noisy case we can filter out the smallest $n-l-p$ elements on the diagonal of $D$ setting them to zero.
-But then the Hankel structure of $U^F=P^FD^FQ^F$ is lost.
-Cadzow \cite{cad} suggests to retrieve this structure while filtering out the smallest singular values by the iteration: \begin{itemize} \item $U^{(0)}=U$ \item $\mbox{ for }k=0,1,\dots $ \item $\;\;\;\;\;\;\;\;U^{(k)}=P^{(k)}D^{(k)}Q^{(k)}$ \item $\;\;\;\;\;\;\;\;U^F=(P^{(k)})^F (D^{(k)})^F (Q^{(k)})^F$ \item $\;\;\;\;\;\;\;\;U^{(k+1)}=\mbox{ Hankel(}U^F)$ \item $\;\;\;\;\;\;\;\;\mbox{ if } \|U^{(k+1)}-U^{(k)}\| < \eta\;\mbox{then stop}$ \item end \end{itemize} where $\eta>0$ is a small tolerance and the operator Hankel($A$) maps the matrix $A$ into the matrix obtained by substituting each element of a secondary diagonal of $A$ by the average of the elements of that diagonal.
-In \cite{cad} is proved that this iteration is a specific instance of a general method which converges under hypotheses that are verified in the case considered here.
-Denoting by $P^FD^FQ^F$ the singular value decomposition of the Hankel matrix produced by the iteration we are therefore reduced to solve the rectangular $(n-l)\times l$ generalized eigenvalue problem
+Therefore, when $p$ is unknown, GPOF depends on two hyperparameters $(l,\tilde{p})$ with $\tilde{p}\le l \le n-\tilde{p}$ where $\tilde{p}$ is a guess of $p$.